CMS Landscape

 • Presentation Layer: The frontend is where the content comes to life.
 Because the CMS does not provide a frontend, developers are free to use any framework or development stack they prefer, such as React, Vue, or Angular.
 With a Headless CMS it's easier to create custom user experiences.
 Everything can be tailored to the specific needs of your audience and the capabilities of modern browsers and/or devices.

 • API (Application Programming Interface): The API is the crucial bridge between the backend and the frontend.
 It allows the frontend to retrieve and display content from the backend without being tied to any specific framework or technology.
-APIs in a headless CMS typically support REST or GraphQL (learn why caisy uses GraphQL), giving developers the flexibility to query and retrieve the data they need, in the format they need it.
+APIs in a headless CMS typically support REST or GraphQL (learn about the reasons for GraphQL), giving developers the flexibility to query and retrieve the data they need, in the format they need it.

 Reasons for a Headless CMS